Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/3_Rewarded_Video_Ads.md

 }
 ```

-3. In order to ensure smooth playback and display, we recommend to check the `rewardedVideoAdVideoDidLoad` callback before showing the ad to verify if the video is finished loading.
+3. In order to ensure smooth playback and display, we recommend to check the `rewardedVideoAdVideoDidLoad:` callback before showing the ad to verify if the video is finished loading and cached successfully.
-4. The extra should be the string serialized by JSON to ensure that it is not null.
+4. The `extra` , a property of Object `BURewardedVideoModel`should be the string serialized by JSON to ensure that it is not null.
 5. The `isAdValid` method has been deprecated since V3.3.0.0.
 Please do not use this field to verify whether the reward video ad is valid.

 ## Resource